ltgoslo/toko/README.md

 ========

-toko is a machine learning based tokenization tool (based on [Fares et al. 2013](http://link.springer.com/chapter/10.1007%2F978-3-642-37247-6_19)). toko introduces potential token boundaries, then it uses pre-trained CRF model to classify the potential token boundaries.
+toko is a machine learning based tokenization tool (based on [Fares et al. 2013](http://link.springer.com/chapter/10.1007%2F978-3-642-37247-6_19)).
+In brief, toko introduces potential token boundaries, then it uses a pre-trained CRF model to classify the potential token boundaries.

 Prerequisites
 --------------